caelansar/termirs/README.md

 1. **Event Loop**: The main loop handles UI rendering and event processing
 2. **SSH Operations**: All SSH operations are non-blocking and use async/await
+3. **Port Forwarding**: Port forwards run as independent async tasks with automatic lifecycle management
-3. **File Transfers**: SFTP transfers run in background tasks with progress updates
+4. **File Transfers**: SFTP transfers run in background tasks with progress updates
-4. **Connection Management**: Connection establishment and teardown are async
+5. **Connection Management**: Connection establishment and teardown are async
-5. **Input Handling**: Keyboard and terminal events are processed asynchronously
+6. **Input Handling**: Keyboard and terminal events are processed asynchronously